ohpensource/generate-version-and-release-notes-gh-action/README.md

 }
 ```

-- There are 3 optional parameters in this action:
+- There are several optional parameters in this action:

 > **skip-commit**: use it with value "true" if you want to prevent the action from committing.
 > **version-prefix**: use with a value different than an empty string ("beta-" or "v" for example) to have tags in the form of '{version-prefix}M.m.p'
+> **base-commit-sha**: if project not use squash commits or if plugin is used in pull_request workflows
 > **settings-file**: path to a JSON file where you can define your custom conventional commits and scopes.
 Next is an example:

 ```json